serge-sans-paille/talks/cppcon2018/elvenland/elf.rst

 ``ELF 64-bit``
 **************

-    There exist two kind of elf blob: the 64bit version and the 32 bit version.
+There exist two kinds of ELF blob: the 64bit version and the 32 bit version.

 This basically determines how addresses and offsets are encoded

-    (image d'un petit et d'un grand elf)

 ``LSB``
 *******

 Least-Significant Byte a.k.a. little endian

 ----